king-11/gossip-glomers/kafka/README.md

 The `Send` method handles requests to append a message to a log using atomic compare-and-swap operations:

-1. Reads the current log messages from the linearizable KV store
+1. Reads the value for particular key from local store
 2. Uses `CompareAndSwap` to atomically append the new message with the correct offset
+3. Returns the assigned offset on success and also updates our locally stored value
-3. Retries on precondition failures to handle concurrent writes
+4. Retries on precondition failures to handle concurrent writes
-4. Returns the assigned offset on success
+5. Reads the current log messages from the linearizable KV store

 This approach ensures atomicity and prevents race conditions in a distributed environment.